joycechen2014/online-bank-system/README.md

 >Admin refund
 - **/admin/refund**

-# Using postman to test API
+# Using postman to test APIs

 * Register new user.
     * URL: Register new user: http://localhost:8080/api/addUser